onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-configuration-options.md

 }
 ```

-- You can check if the execution sync height is increasing by command: `curl localhost:8080/metrics | grep highest_download_height`.
-To check indexed height: `curl -s localhost:8080/metrics | grep highest_indexed_height`.
+- You can check if the execution sync and index heights are increasing by querying the metrics endpoint:
+    ```
+    curl localhost:8080/metrics | grep highest_download_height
+    curl -s localhost:8080/metrics | grep highest_indexed_height
+    ```

 # Execution Data API